telerik/xaml-docs/controls/radwordsprocessing/concepts/watermark.md

 ## Create a Watermark

-Creating a watermark through the constructor of the class requires to pass as a parameter of type __TextWatermarkSettings__ or __ImageWatermarkSettings__, depending of the type of watermark you want to create.
+Creating a watermark through the constructor of the class requires to pass as a parameter an object of type __TextWatermarkSettings__ or __ImageWatermarkSettings__, depending of the type of watermark you want to create.

 __Example 1__ demonstrates the creation of a text watermark.